 IAS is the short form of Indian Administrative Service.
 It is one of the prestigious services among the 24 services like IPS, IFS etc for the which the UPSC conduct Civil Services Examination (CSE) for selecting the candidates.
 An officer selected into the Indian Administrative Service gets exposure in very diverse roles like the collector, commissioner, head of public sector units, chief secretary, cabinet secretary etc. Not only the experience and challenges but also the scope of making positive changes in the life of millions in India makes IAS a unique career choice.

 Even though the exam to be undertaken is popularly known as IAS exam, it is officially called UPSC Civil Services Exam.
 The UPSC CSE consists of 3 stages – Prelims, Mains, and Interview.
 Getting into Indian Administrative Service is not easy considering the competition involved, but not impossible for a candidate with right attitude and approach.
 Interesting read: Salary of an Indian Administrative Service officer.

 This exam is widely considered as the toughest exam in the world, considering the exam duration (extends 1 year), depth of the syllabus and the competition involved.
 The first stage of the exam – Preliminary (objective) – is usually conducted around June, while the second stage, Mains (written), is conducted around October.
-Those who clear Mains will have to face interview/personality test during the March-May period.
+Those who clear Mains will have to face an interview/personality test during the March-May period.
 The final result usually comes in June.

 To clear IAS Exam, aspirants are advised to have a long-term strategy.
 Though most of the serious candidates start preparation 9-12 months before the exam date, there are candidates who successfully achieve top ranks with only a few months of dedicated study.
 So what matters is not the duration of the preparation, but the quality of the same.